-Why is this more difficultly of a recovery?
+Why is this more difficult of a recovery?

-Many recoveries can not be done with software or with software only.
+Many recoveries cannot be done with software or with software only.
 Physical recoveries or media that have physical problems do not work correctly.
 Mechanical or physical repairs are required first in order to retrieve data.
-This requires matching specific items such as models of drives, firmware, motors and fixing items like seized motors, PCB swaps, head crash, scratches on platters, and other parts.
-This is why an expert help is needed for data recovery.
+This requires matching specific items such as models of drives, firmware, motors and fixing items like seized motors, PCB swaps, head crashes, scratches on platters, and other parts.
+This is why expert help is needed for data recovery.

 Your drive or media will need a data recovery diagnostic to be able to tell for certain, but some common symptoms include:

 - Hard drive makes a “clicking” sound